Leviaran/weather_mvvm/README.md

-# Mobile Engineer Asiggment Gojek
+# Weather App

-This is asiggment for gojek mobile engginer that contain forecast app with MVVM architecture.
+This is Weather App that contain forecast app with MVVM architecture.
 Using the free version of apixu weather API, simple weather app that shows current temperature along with the temperature forecast for the next 4 days (average temperature for each day should be shown for the forecast).
 All temperatures are in celsius.
 The temperature should be shown for the current location of the user.

 # Library Dependencies!